 Whilst he was found guilty of three counts of unlawful wounding, and seventeen counts of wounding with intent, the jury were not told that more than 250 patients of Paterson had already had their cases settled, with the NHS having paid out more than £9.5 million in damages, and £8.2 million in costs.
 A further 350 women are said to be now bringing a high court case against the NHS and Paterson.
-Nor were the jury told that he was suspended from Solihull hospital in 2011 for hundreds of dangerous operations he had carried out.
+The jury also weren't told that he was suspended from Solihull hospital in 2011 for hundreds of dangerous operations he had carried out.
 His crimes took place in the West Midlands between 1997 and 2011, in two privately-run hospitals: Little Aston, and Parkway.
 The surgeon exaggerated or made up cancer risks and the need for operations in hundreds of patients, and was able to claim payments in some cases for expensive procedures.
 He also was paid extensively through the NHS and was able to fund a lavish lifestyle with multiple homes across the UK and the US.
 During the trial, jurors heard how Paterson had placed patients in danger of developing secondary cancer by inventing what he called a ‘cleavage-sparing mastectomy’, which left breast tissue behind in order to achieve a better cosmetic effect.
 However, this was not within the national guidelines of removing all tissue to prevent breast cancer from returning, without removing all tissue the risk of secondary cancer was doubled.
 Unfortunately, as a result of his ‘invention’ many did develop secondary cancer, and some patients later died.

 However, despite the widespread nature of his crimes, there was a seven-year delay in stopping Paterson.
 Concerns relating to his work raised by a senior clinician in 2003 were not dealt with for another four years.
 Furthermore, he was suspended by a previous employer in 1996, yet 2 years later he was employed by the Heart of England NHS Trust.
 An internal report into his conduct in 2004 made recommendations, however these were not acted upon, neither by the NHS or the private hospitals he worked within.
 Spire Parkway was notified in 2004 that NHS investigators were looking into Paterson, yet he continued to work there until mid-2011 when he was excluded from the NHS trust, and he was finally suspended by the GMC in 2012.
 As a result of his suspension 642 patients had to be recalled.
 This meant that victims of Paterson who had believed they had survived breast cancer then faced the additional ordeal of being recalled by the NHS to see if their treatment had been enough.
 Of the 1207 patients who were given a mastectomy by Paterson, including ‘cleavage-saving’ operations, 675 have since died.
 Although the cause of death in these cases has not been released, it is assumed that the majority died due to Paterson’s negligence.
 A further 68 patients have seen a return of their cancer due to his methods.